sidd1967/NameEncoder/README.md

 Then navigate back to the project folder(/NameEncoder) and run the following code to deploy the project in local host: npm run dev

-Now server will be started and the frontend server will automaticcally run and the default browser will open with a new tab displaying the Web Application.
+Now server will be started and the frontend server will automatically run and the default browser will open with a new tab displaying the Web Application.
+To access Swagger UI for localhost please use the link: http://localhost:5000/api-docs/

 Thats's it!!

-The Web Application is Up and Running in Localhost
+The Web Application is Up and Running on localhost.